THE OXFORD CAPITAL GROWTH EIS

 £25,000 minimum subscription.

-The Oxford Capital Growth EIS is classified by the European Union as a ‘Packaged Retail and Insurance-based Investment Product’ or ‘PRIIP’.
+The Oxford Capital Growth EIS is classified as a ‘Packaged Retail and Insurance-based Investment Product’ or ‘PRIIP’.
 As such, we are required to produce a Key Information Document (KID), which explains certain aspects of the investment.
 KIDs are written in a format prescribed by the PRIIPs Regulation, to make it easier for you to compare the Oxford Capital Growth EIS with the KIDs produced for other PRIIPs.

 You can view the KID here.